Brit-Am Movement History

 Publications

 Rabbi Brett Oxman, a friend of Avraham and Israel Feld, lent Brit-Am the money to publish "The Tribes" in 1993.
 At first we tried to interest numerous historical and ethnically-related societies in the work but without success.
 Eventually Yair made contact with Shabat-keeping and similar Christian groups in the USA.
-We sent a book to British Israel in the UK.
+We sent a book to the BIWF (British Israel World Federation) in the UK.
 Things started moving.
 Craig White of Australia contacted us as did Steven Collins and others in the USA.
 Herman Hoeh (a great historian associated with H.W.
 Armstrong) spoke with us on the phone and recommended our work to his pupils.
 Clifford Smyth of Ulster also contacted us.
 We were invited to speak at the annual BIWF (British Israel World Federation) in Britain.
 They would pay for our trip and Yair was billed as the guest speaker.
 We understood from them that we could say what we liked and that they were prepared to consider revising their somewhat anti-Semitic anti-Zionist platform.
-It transpired however that because Yair owed money to the Israeli Government he could not leave the country.
+The BIWF however is not a homogeneous group.
+To this day we are not sure as to how genuine the people in charge really were.
+Some of the BIWF people who contacted us however seemed definitely sympathetic towards us.

 Bet-el [Biblical "Bethel"].